Pioneering U.S. commercial spaceflight quiets critics

 The capsule will be repacked with equipment to bring back to Earth and is scheduled to leave the station on May 31.
 It should splash down into the Pacific Ocean off the coast of southern California about 4.5 hours later.

-Since the space shuttles were retired last year, the United States has been dependent on partner countries to reach the station, which flies 240 miles above Earth.
+Since the space shuttles were retired last year, the United States has been dependent on partner countries to reach the station, which flies 240 miles (about 390 km) above Earth.

 If successful, this week's demonstration flight will give NASA back its space wings, albeit by proxy.
 Rather than building and flying its own ships to the station, the United States is hiring private companies to do the work.